remotesynth/Static-Site-Samples/README.md

     hexo server

 Hexo comes bundled with both EJS and Swig templating support (the generated starter uses EJS, so this was chosen).
 The data uses YAML.

+##Hugo Example

+Hugo is built with the Go programming language.
+There are a number of OS-specific [installable downloads](https://github.com/spf13/hugo/releases) or, if you are on OSX, you can install Hugo via [Brew](http://brew.sh/):

+    brew install hugo

+To run the example, change directory and start a local server preview:

+    cd hugosite
+    hugo server

+Hugo templates are built with the Go html/template library.
+Data files are TOML.